Hospital Artist-in-Residence Program

 Through a wide range of art forms, materials, and creative activations, each Artist-in-Residence becomes part of the culture of their healthcare site.
 Their approach is trauma-informed and person-centered, supporting patients, families, healthcare staff, and the broader hospital community while fostering connection, expression, and emotional well-being through the creative process.

 The Creative Center’s Hospital Artist-in-Residence Program currently serves patients, caregivers, and staff across the New York City area and beyond.
-Our eight Artists-in-Residence engage with more than 7,000 people each year across multiple hospital sites.
+Artists-in-Residence work in infusion suites, waiting rooms, inpatient units, staff lounges, and wellness areas, integrating creativity into everyday moments of care.
+Our eight Artists-in-Residence engage with more than 9,000 New Yorkers each year across multiple hospital sites.

 FOR OVER 25 YEARS